Gurpreet06/Company-PortoFolio/README.md

 ## Company PortoFolio

-Company PortoFolio is a template built with React.js, where we have different section for every category and it's also compatible with every mobile phone.
+Company PortoFolio is a template created with React.js, where we have different section for every category and it's also compatible with every mobile phone.

 # Important!